-The Council has carried out a detailed assessment of the likely impact of COVID-19 on its financial position and performance during 2020/21, 2021/22 and beyond.
+The Council had carried out a detailed assessment of the likely impact of COVID-19 on its financial position and performance during 2020/21, these have been refreshed and updated during 2021/22 to consider the ongoing impact and implications on the council and beyond.
 This included consideration of the following:

-• Loss of income on a service by service basis, due to temporary closures, reduction in demand, and increased collection losses.

-- Additional expenditure on a service by service basis, e.g. provision of new and expanded services in response to the crisis (such as additional costs relating to temporary accommodation for the homeless), and additional costs associated with changes to working practices (such as remote working). - Changes to Government policy, e.g. changes to business rate reliefs, guidance on supplier relief, additional funding for local authorities, and additional responsibilities which sit alongside this. - The impact on the Council's capital programme, e.g. delays caused by Government restrictions, and whether there is a need to re-phase work for other reasons. - The impact of all of the above on the Council's cash flow and treasury management, including availability of liquid cash impact on investment returns, and availability of external borrowing if required. - The estimated overall impact on the Council's General Fund reserves.
+- Loss of income on a service by service basis, due to temporary closures, reduction in demand, and increased collection losses. - Additional expenditure on a service by service basis, e.g. provision of new and expanded services in response to the crisis (such as additional costs relating to temporary accommodation for the homeless), and additional costs associated with changes to working practices (such as remote working). - Changes to Government policy, e.g. changes to business rate reliefs, guidance on supplier relief, additional funding for local authorities, and additional responsibilities which sit alongside this. - The impact on the Council's capital programme, e.g. delays caused by Government restrictions, and whether there is a need to re-phase work for other reasons. - The impact of all of the above on the Council's cash flow and treasury management, including availability of liquid cash impact on investment returns, and availability of external borrowing if required. - The estimated overall impact on the Council's General Fund reserves.

-This review has highlighted that COVID-19 poses a significant financial challenge for the Council, as it will for all local authorities.
+The review highlighted that COVID-19 posed a significant financial challenge for the Council, as it will for all local authorities.
 However, based on the Council's assessment at the end of June 2021, the net total impact of COVID-19 on the Council's General Fund is currently estimated to be largely offset by the support provided from central government by way of additional grants and compensation for lost income.

-The Council has set aside a specifc Covid Resiliance Reserve of ± 1.5 million to help support its activities and any impacts resulting from further Covid restrictions in 2021/22 and future years.
+In 2020/21 the Council has set aside a specific Covid Resilience Reserve of £1.5million to help support its activities and any impacts resulting from further Covid restrictions in 2021/22 and future years.
+As at 31st March 22 the balance remaining in the Resilience Reserve is £0.149million.